vacp2p/zk-explorations/benchmarks.md

 Evaluating various zero-knowledge proof systems is important, given the swift advancements in the field.
 When planning to benchmark these systems, we will try to adopt the following steps:

 * First of all, we should select the parameters for evaluation.
-Commonly used metrics include: time taken for proof, verification duration, size of the proof, and memory consumption.
+Commonly used metrics include: proof time, verifier time, proof size, and peak memory consumption.

 * We should make sure that tests are being conducted under identical conditions, such as the hardware and the operating system.